By Jack Heart & Orage

 4 – “Karl Pribram ‘Holographic Brain’ New Dimensions 1:12:52.”
 Youtube.
 Insightfreeman, 5 Dec.
 2012.
 Web.
 15 Aug.
 2016. https://www.youtube.com/watch?v=awFleswtH2Y

-Posted by Jack Heart on March 27, 2017, With 5257 Reads Filed under Investigations, Military.
+Posted by Jack Heart on March 27, 2017, With 5414 Reads Filed under Investigations, Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.